2021 Miami Open – Men's singles

 Hubert Hurkacz defeated Jannik Sinner in the final, 7–6(7–4), 6–4 to win the men's singles tennis title at the 2021 Miami Open.
-Hurkacz claimed his first Masters 1000 singles championship and became the first Pole to win a Masters 1000 singles title.
+It was his first Masters 1000 singles title, and he became the first Pole to win a Masters 1000 singles title.

 Roger Federer was the reigning champion from when the tournament was last held in 2019, but chose not to participate this year.

 As both Novak Djokovic and Rafael Nadal also chose not to participate, this was the first Masters 1000 tournament since the 2004 Paris Masters without at least one member of the Big Three competing.

 Seeds

 All seeds received a bye into the second round.